FOULAB/foulab-dot-org-hugo/content/news/events-august-2025.md

 <br/>

 August already?
 Time sure flies when you are having FOULAB.
-Let's have more - here is how to do it.
+Let's have more - here is how to do it:

 ### No Net Night - Tuesday August 5th @ 18:30 - 23:30